PDC-support/hpc-intro-retired/_episodes/01-linux.md

   *In the learning phase, use ``history`` regurarily.*

+---
+#### Some practice and sneak peek ahead

-Often you wish to use commands in different ways depending on the situation.
+Often you wish to combine commands in different ways to tailor the effect.

 > ## Type-along-exercise: Practice
 >
 > - Type ``history > hpc_feb13.txt`` .
 Useful documentation!
 > - Type ``cd`` .
 Where are you now?
 Quick way to "go home".
-> - Type ``ls -lrt | tail -n 4``
+> - Type ``ls -lrt | tail -n 4`` .
+What happened?
 {: .challenge}